 According to the PKD’s investment prospectus, the company hand-crafts doughnuts at midnight for the following day using a series of secret recipes that result in doughnuts of varying shapes defined by zero-edge pinch-outs and porosities that do not exceed 35% (to maintain a good ‘mouth feel and bite’).
 The baked products are then fed through a secondary diagenetic process that introduces faults, unnatural fracturing, and in the process forms varying horizontal and vertical permeabilities.

-Unlike typical filled doughnuts whose filling is put into the a cavity in the middle of the unit, PKD injects fillings of various viscosities into sponge in a way that it travels through the connected pore throats and more uniformly distributes throughout the cake.
+Unlike typical filled doughnuts whose filling is put into the a cavity in the middle of the unit, PKD injects fillings of various viscosities into the cake sponge in a way that it travels through the connected pore throats and more uniformly distributes throughout the cake.
 “We try out best to keep our kv/kh to under 10% in an effort to get areal custard sweep efficiencies in the 70 to 80% range,” the document stated.
 “We also take core samples using ordinary straws over 70% of every 20th filled unit to verify filling saturations and to look for any high-perm streaky channels that may have formed.”
 The company also experimented with fresh strawberry and raspberry filling but had to stop when they saw that the seeds would block the pore throats.

 PKD plans to have its grand opening on the May long weekend and it will hit the streets with 2 food trucks serving up the 3 marquee offerings.

 This doughnut’s custard filling is distributed through a series of channels created by benthic fauna and flora introduced after the baking stage.
 The microorganisms are not removed from the finished product, but are rendered benign through the thermal maturing process.